-Visitors to these islands predominantly arrive with expectations of beautiful beaches, fantastic nightlife and remote hideaways where peace and quiet are mandatory, and never leave disappointed!
+Visitors to these islands predominantly arrive with expectations of beautiful beaches, fantastic nightlife, and remote hideaways where peace and quiet are mandatory, and never leave disappointed!
 Yet, what is less widely known is that the Balearics have a long and proud history of vine cultivation, stretching back hundreds of years.
-Historically, vines were planted at around 120BC by the Romans; the Philosopher, Pliny the Elder, is reported to have compared the island’s wines to Italy’s finest in the first century AD.
+Historically, vines were planted at around 120BC by the Romans; the Philosopher, Pliny, the Elder, is reported to have compared the island’s wines to Italy’s finest in the first century AD.
 Sadly, the advent of phylloxera in 1891 destroyed the island’s winemaking industry, although it has been resurgent over the past three decades.

-In addition, wineries continue to champion local grape varieties such as Manto Negro and Callet, which makes for an altogether more interesting and exciting wine tasting experience.
+Also, wineries continue to champion local grape varieties such as Manto Negro and Callet, making for an altogether more interesting and exciting wine tasting experience.
 But most importantly, the island wine regions are wonderful destinations in their own right, with producers often closely situated to spectacular beaches and local restaurants, with tourists noticeable in their absence.
 And so while the Balearics can’t compete with the renown of Bordeaux, Tuscany, and Champagne, we can assure you that a wine tasting trip to these islands will not leave you cold.
 We hope you enjoy our guide to some of the highlights below:

 After your visit and tasting, why not pop into Restaurante Celler Sa Vinya in Binissalem for a leisurely lunch.
-One of the village’s finest restaurants, Sa Vinya serves Mallorcan specialties such as fideua – the local paella made with noodles rather than rice- pork wrapped in cabbage and suckling pig.
-There’s a good selection of local wines too, and the service is spot on warm, friendly and very Mallorcan.
+One of the village’s finest restaurants, Sa Vinya, serves Mallorcan specialties such as fideua – the local paella made with noodles rather than rice- pork wrapped in cabbage and suckling pig.
+There’s a good selection of local wines too, and the service is spot on warm, friendly, and very Mallorcan.

-In terms of wineries, the visitor is spoilt for choice, as Pla I Llevant is leading the vanguard for modern, extracted and powerful Mallorcan reds.
+In terms of wineries, the visitor is spoilt for choice, as Pla I Llevant is leading the vanguard for modern, extracted, and powerful Mallorcan reds.
 Toni Gelabert is one of the leading lights in the region, a very talented man who founded a boutique winery in 1979 dedicated to biodynamic grape growing.
-Today, he cultivates 10 hectares of Cabernet Sauvignon, Merlot, Syrah, Callet and Pinot Noir.
+Today, he cultivates 10 hectares of Cabernet Sauvignon, Merlot, Syrah, Callet, and Pinot Noir.
 His standout Cuvee is the San Fangos, a remarkably aromatic and potent wine that begs to be served with roast suckling pig.

-Which, is one of the highlights at Es Molí d’en Bou, a wonderful restaurant situated in the chic resort of Sa Coma on the east coast.
+Which is one of the highlights at Es Molí d’en Bou, a wonderful restaurant situated in the chic resort of Sa Coma on the east coast.
 Easily accessible from the vineyards of Pla I Llevant, head chef Tomeu Caldentey is one of the island’s finest, offering modern interpretations of traditional dishes that showcase his innovative flavor and texture combinations.
 A true Mallorcan gem, you cannot leave the island without sampling Tomeu’s high-class cooking.

 Finish your Mallorcan adventure with a morning stroll along what is arguably the island’s most magical spot – Cala Llombards.
 It’s a little piece of tranquility on the southeast coast, a delightfully tourist-free thin strip of white sand framed by pine trees.
 Paradise!

 There is much more to Ibiza than crowded resorts and thumping nightlife.
-Vines have been cultivated on this often misunderstood island for centuries; the Phoenician civilization planted the first vineyards on Ibiza, although no industry ever fully developed over the centuries and vine growing remained largely a hobby for the island.
+Vines have been cultivated on this often misunderstood island for centuries; the Phoenician civilization planted the first vineyards on Ibiza, although no industry ever fully developed over the centuries, and vine growing remained largely a hobby for the island.

 However, today there are a handful of producers making excellent wines on the west coast of Ibiza, working with about 30 hectares of vineyards.
 So after a leisurely breakfast, we’d suggest heading over to Bodega Sa Cova, owned by the charismatic Juan Bonet.
-His wines are undoubtedly the finest in Ibiza, particularly his Malvasia white which is fresh, well-balanced and very aromatic.
+His wines are undoubtedly the finest in Ibiza, particularly his Malvasia white, which is fresh, well-balanced, and very aromatic.
 Moreover, Bonet welcomes visitors and is a lively and enthusiastic ambassador for the wines of Ibiza.

 After your tasting, spend a few hours at our favorite beach – Cala Salada.
-It is surely one of the island’s most magical spots; surrounded by pine-forest hills, the turquoise waters of Cala Salada are utterly idyllic and yet largely unfrequented by tourists.
-Which is so much the better for a relaxing few hours strolling, sunbathing and swimming.
+It is surely one of the island’s most magical spots; surrounded by pine-forest hills, the turquoise waters of Cala Salada are utterly idyllic and yet largely unfrequented by tourists, which is so much the better for a relaxing few hours strolling, sunbathing, and swimming.

 Of course, no trip to Ibiza would be complete without a gastronomic feast, and we can think of no better destination than Sa Punta for a romantic evening, complete with spectacular views.
 The restaurant is to be found on the bay of Talamanca and boasts unrestricted views of Ibiza town and the Marina.
 Small wonder then that it has become a firm favorite with A-listers and discerning locals.
 The menu has an international slant, with fresh fish and superlative pasta and risotto dishes being the major highlights.
-In fact, the setting, service and wine list are all pretty perfect – one for that very special occasion.
+In fact, the setting, service, and wine list are all pretty perfect – one for that very special occasion.